 We can’t help but wonder what role music plays in it all.
 Did everyone begin by listening to Slayer and drawing pentagrams on their schoolwork (like the rest of us) and then kind of, just, got carried away?

 “I started out at boarding school listening to Cradle Of Filth, who I still listen to,” says Crawley, one of the members, smirking as she reminisces.
 “I used to play it during my mum’s prayer meetings when I was about 16, full blast upstairs at home.
 There would be Gilded C**t just blaring out as the housemistress showed other parents through the house (laughs).”

-Despite their personal enjoyment of metal and gothic music, like Nightwish and Marilyn Manson, Andy insisted that they don’t want to be “gatekeepers” nor let the GoS become some exclusive goth club.
+Despite their personal enjoyment of metal and gothic music, Andy insisted that they don’t want to be “gatekeepers” nor let the GoS become some exclusive goth club.
 “I find myself trying to compile playlists that aren’t your average thundering black metal, but there’s a bit of industrial music, or Satanic doo-wop, or pop music or whatever.”